General Drug Abuse Information

 National Institute on Drug Abuse for Teens

 NIDA for Teens provides numerous links and resources on drug abuse in adolescents ages 11 through 15.
-The site features basic drug facts, the “Sara Bellum Blog” geared toward teenagers who may be experiencing peer pressure andwish to educate themselves about drugs, and a series of videos on topics such as Anyone Can Become Addicted to Drugs, Why are Drugs to Hard to Quit, and more.
+The site features basic drug facts, a drug and health blog geared toward teenagers who may be experiencing peer pressure and wish to educate themselves about drugs, and a series of interactive games and videos on topics such as Anyone Can Become Addicted to Drugs, Why are Drugs to Hard to Quit, and more.

 Above the Influence

 Provides a variety of information on drugs and their risks.
 The section on Drug Facts provides scientific information about illegal drugs, their risks and effects including crack/cocaine, inhalants, heroin, GHB, meth, ecstasy, marijuana and more.
 The site also has a 'Get involved' section where people can share pics, videos or words about their experiences with drugs and a blog relevant to teens.

 Drugs, Brains, and Behavior - the Science of Addiction